Government Shutdown

 Frequently Asked Questions

 Donald Trump and Congressional Republicans have forced a government shutdown because they refuse to protect Americans’ health care.
 Democrats’ message is clear: we want to keep government open, lower costs for working families and end Republicans’ sabotage of affordable care.
 Funding for the federal government expired at midnight on October 1, 2025.
-To better help you plan for any impacts of a federal government shutdown, my office has prepared answers to these frequently asked questions.
-As always, you can contact me here: LINK.
+To help you navigate the ongoing federal government shutdown and plan for any impacts, my office has prepared answers to these frequently asked questions.

 Please note: This information is based on what is currently available from federal agencies and will be updated to reflect changes.